 What are the Outer Banks?
 To the visitor, they are wind, sand and fun.
 To the artist, they are a thin line of beauty drawn at the edge of a blue, blue sea.
+To lovers of the past, they are the cite of events that created not just Outer Banks history but history that impacted humankind.
 To the resident, whose family has lived there for generations, they are, quite simply, home.

 How do you describe these wind and sea swept barriers to the ancient sea?